Discovery Canada’s Frontier

 Father James Coffin (Christian McKay) is one sleazy priest, both mooching off Grace’s pub and staring at tits, drinking again unable to stay sober.
 While Mary (Breanne Hill) the barmaid tries to help him, Benton’s mole Imogen (Diana Bentley) pushes ale on the man.
 Nothing better for them than to have a drunkard around to do their bidding.
 Meanwhile, Chesterfield and Grace keep on sneaking, looking for a Montreal buyer for their pelts and digging into the “company ledger” to make sure everything stays hidden.
 I don’t like that dude, though.
 He’s like a snake.
 Just coiled, constantly, about to strike.
 Worse than that Imogen spies that he just met with Grace out in the storage house.
 Uh oh.

-When the Okimaw of the Lake Walker tribe receives Malcolm with an apology for any troubles, the reveal of Benton’s involvement, she isn’t happy.
+When the Okimaw of the Lake Walker tribe receives Malcolm with an apology for any troubles, the reveal of Benton’s involvement doesn’t make her happy.
 Although Malcolm makes clear he isn’t at fault.
 Okimaw decides to “look to the future” and accepts peace.
 Machk doesn’t like any of the supposedly peaceful meeting with Brown.
 He and his crew decide that Brown must pay.
 They knock Harp down, taking Malcolm in their grip.
 They want to kill him.
 Maybe Declan, as well.

 But the Okimaw agrees then to let Machk take the title, to lead.
 He wants Declan out, all of his people.
 To which Harp submits, but warns: “You won‘t be Okimaw for long.”